- Mission & Vision

 What is the cost of camp?

 Camp registration fee is $80 per day or $325 for the week.
-Pacific Whale Foundation Members receive the discounted price of $64 per day or $260 for the week.
+Pacific Whale Foundation Members receive the discounted rate of $64 per day or $260 for the week.

 Last minute registration (24 hours prior to or day-of camp) is $88 per day.
-Pacific Whale Foundation Members recieve the discounted price of $70.
+Pacific Whale Foundation Members recieve the discounted rate of $70 for last-minute registration.

 What is included in the price?